 While this plant is good for air purification, it does come with an important note.
 The Dumb Cane gets its name from its poisonous sap, which if consumed can leave vocal cords numb temporarily.

-Snake plants are one of the best indoor plants because of their low-maintenance and durability.
+Snake plants are one of the best indoor plants because of their low maintenance and durability.

-These plants are great for air purification because they are one of the few plants that continues to produce oxygen even after the sun goes down.
+These plants are great for air purification because they are one of the few plants that continue to produce oxygen even after the sun goes down.